shubhamdp/blog/_posts/2025-01-08-crypto-basics.md

 We would also talk about the certificate chain and how to validate it.

+> Note: All the Python code references can be found in github.com/shubhamdp/...
+(TODO: add link)

 ### PKI (Public Key Infrastructure)

 PKI is a system for creating, distributing, managing, and revoking digital certificates.